 In Powell v.
 Wurm, a Maryland Court of Special Appeals case decided last week, Maryland’s intermediate appellate court said there was a limit to just how hypertechnical we will let medical malpractice defense lawyers get in defending these claims.
 I really want to report that this is a big win for plaintiffs.
-But I’m depressed we are really letting these form of substance battles burn so many trees when we really should be getting to the justice part of the thing: did this doctor negligently cause this woman harm?
-This woman’s family (she died) ought to be able to just bring their case and the doctor ought to be able to defend himself.
+But I’m depressed we are really letting these form of substance battles burn so many trees when we should get to the justice part of the thing: did this doctor negligently cause this woman harm?
+This woman’s family (she died) ought to just bring their case and the doctor ought to defend himself.
 But somehow, we ended up here and everyone just accepted it.
 I hate to get preachy on here.
 I try so hard to avoid it.
 I really do.
 But how did we even get to this point?

 Whatever the cause, the results were not good.
-The poor woman had revision surgery which led to infection and more complications.
+The poor woman had revision surgery, which led to infection and more complications.
 Her abdominal wound became necrotic.
 More surgeries were required.
 She reportedly and expectedly spent the next year of her life in pain.
 I don’t think she died from the complications.
-But what is the value of that kind of suffering over the last year of your life.
+But what is the value of suffering over the last year of your life?
 I don’t know what my number is, but it is more than the Maryland cap on non-economic damages in medical malpractice cases.